 This sacred fig tree surrounded by temple walls is the oldest living tree planted by humans with a known planting date.
 That date: 249 B.C.
 What really catapults the Jaya Sri Maha Bodhi tree into super-stardom, though, is its sacred history.
 It's believed by many to be from a cutting off the Sri Maha Bodhi tree in India, under which Buddha reached enlightenment.
 Today, Buddhist pilgrims and others from around the world make their way to the Mahamewna Gardens in Anuradhapura, Sri Lanka, to pay homage to this living spiritual symbol.

 These technicolor trees might look like the fantastical work of some psychedelic painter — and in a way they are, except in this case, the hue-happy painter is Mother Nature.
 Rainbow eucalyptus trees sport multicolored patches of green, purple, orange and maroon on their trunks left as the bark sheds.
 A native of tropical forests in the Philippines, Papua New Guinea and Indonesia, these polychromatic beauties are also grown in other parts of the world, including in Hawaii and in southern portions of the U.S. mainland.
 One of the best places to see them is the "painted forest" along the Hana Highway on the Hawaiian island of Maui.

-*content may have been edit for design purpose
+*Content may have been edited for design purpose

 *Repost | Credit : https://www.mnn.com/earth-matters/wilderness-resources/photos/must-see-trees-around-world/rainbow-eucalyptus